IsacPasianotto/2048-DRL/README.md

 $$Q^{(\pi)} =  \ \sum_{s'} p(s'|s,a) \left( r(s,a,s') + \gamma \max_{a'} \pi(a'|s') Q^{(\pi)}(s',a') \right)$$

-Where $\gamma$ is the discount factor tha encodes the time horizon of the problem.
+Where $\gamma$ is the discount factor that encodes the time horizon of the problem.

 There are more possible choices: *TD(0)*, TD($\lambda$), and *Monte Carlo* method.
 We have decided to implement a TD(0) algorithm, which is the simplest one and the most cheap in terms of computational cost.